 Do check out my guide to the different types of sleeves as well so you can see other sleeve styles open to you – I’ll be adding in pattern making tutorials for those in the coming weeks too, but you can start by drafting the basic sleeve block as well.

-And if you prefer video, I’ve added my kimono sleeve pattern drafting tutorial at the bottom of this article.
+And if you prefer video, I’ve added my kimono sleeve pattern drafting tutorial to my YouTube channel which you can watch here.

 What Is A Kimono?

 Before we can cover what the kimono sleeve is and how to draft a kimono sleeve sewing pattern, we should first touch on the Kimono itself.

 The kimono is a traditional Japanese garment that has been worn by men, women and children for centuries in Japan “stretching back to the Heian period (794-1185), although it was not until the Momoyama era (1573-1603) that garments resembling the modern kimono in terms of shape and patterning were first worn”.
 (Kimono: The Art and Evolution of Japanese Fashion Thames & Hudson 2015).